Gary Knight (photographer): Life and work

 In 2000 with John Stanmeyer he conceived the VII Photo Agency which was launched in 2001.
 VII was named as the third most influential entity in photography by American Photo Magazine in 2003.
 In the same year he founded with Ron Haviv The VII Foundation.
 In 2005 Knight conceived the idea for the Angkor Photo Festival and Angkor Photo Workshops to support emerging photographers from Asia while he was teaching a workshop with James Nachtwey, Alexandra Boulat and Antonin Kratochvil in Siem Reap.
 In 2008 he founded with Simba Gill and Mort Rosenblum the print periodical Dispatches.
 In 2010 he founded and was the Director of the Program for Narrative & Documentary Practice at the Institute for Global Leadership at Tufts University until he resigned in 2018 to create and develop the VII Academy which he now runs.
 The VII Academy is a non-profit institution which provides tuition free education in media practice to the majority world and underrepresented communities in G20 countries from its campuses in Arles, France and Sarajevo, Bosnia.
 He is a Nieman Fellow at Harvard University, was an INSPIRE Scholar at Tufts University in 2010, and a Logan Non-Fiction Fellow at the Carey Institute in 2017.

 Knight was chairman of World Press Photo contest in 2008 and 2014.
 He was vice president of the Pierre and Alexandra Boulat Foundation; was Chairman of the WHO/Stop TB Photography Advisory Board between 2009 and 2011, a board member of the Crimes of War Foundation and a trustee of the Indochina Media Memorial Foundation.
 He is a member of the board of the Frontline Club, London, is a co-founder and was a member of the board of the GroundTruth Foundation, a 501C3 registered in the US, (Resigned 2017).

 Knight was naturalized as an American in July 2020 and is a dual citizen of Great Britain and the United States of America.

+The Stringer

+Knight's involvement with the disputed authenticity of an iconic Vietnam War photo led to the documentary movie The Stringer.
+Asserting the photo, The Terror of War, was intentionally misattributed to AP photographer Nick Ut, to the detriment of the local freelance contributor, Knight claims, took the actual photo.